Ryan Breslow

-Ryan Breslow is an American entrepreneur.
-He is the co-founder and executive chairman of Bolt, a one-click checkout technology company; a co-founder of Eco, a digital cryptocurrency platform; a co-founder of Love, a crypto pharmaceutical startup, and the founder of the dance non-profit, The Movement.
+Ryan Breslow (born May 20, 1994) is an American entrepreneur and investor.
+He is the co-founder and chairman of Bolt, a one-click checkout technology company; a co-founder of Eco, a digital cryptocurrency platform; a co-founder of Love, a crypto pharmaceutical startup; the founder of the dance non-profit, The Movement; and the founder of Family, a venture capital fund.

 Early life and education

-Breslow was born and raised in North Miami Beach, Florida, the son of Heather and Eric R. Breslow.
-In middle school he taught himself to code through online tutorials and YouTube videos.
+Breslow was born and raised in North Miami Beach, Florida, the son to Lynn and David Breslow.
+In middle school, he taught himself to code through online tutorials and YouTube videos.